tassosmak/PyTerminal/README.md

 4) deleted class WorkSpaceHandler to minimize bugs
 5) deleted some comments
 6) improved the check of multiple instanches at the same time from now it will just not respond to commands that require internet

+## Full Details on Commit No.88:
+1) added view and edit functions((1)you can only edit files on macOS and possibly to all the other linux distros, (2)when you are editing a .py file it will vim if it installed)
+2) added Weather commands that views the 7-Day forecast
+3) added activity monitor(only available to macOS)
+4) on the debug we added a menu so you can deal only with the problems you have
+5) Bug Fixes

 # 0.3 Alpha coming soon